nachazo/kingdomcomecodex-php-generator/README.md

 * Remember to give write permissions in the folders (<code>chmod -R 777 folder/</code>).
 * There are a folder "common-media" that contains what "media" folder in output where placed.
 It's important because contains the css file and images that will copy to output.
 * Most js is in the bottom of the page (<code>view_footer.php</code>).

+### Notes
+*The literal and graphical information presented on this site about Kingdom Come: Deliverance, including images and text, is copyright and property of Warhorse Studios.*